phpearth/PHP.earth/content/faq.md

 We will definitely test future changes by Facebook in this direction and we might enable this one day though.

-### Why not adding tags to the questions (for example, beginner, advanced, etc.)?
+## Why not adding tags to the posts (beginner, advanced, PHP, JavaScript, etc.)?

 ![Post tags](https://raw.githubusercontent.com/php-earth/assets/master/images/content/faq-tags.png "Post tags")

 A very good idea would be to add custom tags to questions.
 For example, to categorize questions based on the skill level or context.

 However, Facebook groups are not forums in the usual sense.

+![Admin options](https://raw.githubusercontent.com/php-earth/assets/master/images/content/faq-admin-options.png "Admin options")

 Admins don't have options to edit another user's post.
-Furthermore, asking every single member to add certain tag would be very time consuming and opinionated, what is a *beginner* and what is an *advanced* level question.
+Furthermore, asking every single member to add certain tag would be very time consuming and opinionated matter, what is a *beginner* and what is an *advanced* level question.

-![Admin options](https://raw.githubusercontent.com/php-earth/assets/master/images/content/faq-admin-options.png "Admin options")

-### Why not creating two or more groups?
+## Why not creating two or more groups?

 Another very good and common idea would be to split the load between multiple groups.
 However, managing such a large group takes a lot of volunteering time.